Responsible Sourcing

 In support of our global sustainability program, Sail & Sustain, we strengthened efforts with new standards and goals to promote animal welfare and sustainable sourcing across four key areas: chicken, eggs, pork and seafood.

-• 100% target for cage-free eggs from global suppliers by end of 2025: For laying hens, cage-free confinement systems are considered to be more humane as they allow greater freedom of movement and space to express more natural behaviors than conventional methods.
-That’s why the Company continues to identify and encourage its suppliers to use cage-free environments for their hens.
-On the path to its 100% target, the Company expects to reach ~25% of its sourcing from U.S. suppliers in 2022, 50% of sourcing from global suppliers in 2023 and 75% of its sourcing from global suppliers in 2024.
+• 100% target for cage-free eggs globally by 2025: In 2023, we expanded this goal to reflect global purchases.
+For laying hens, cage-free confinement systems are considered to be more humane as they allow greater freedom of movement and space to express more natural behaviors than conventional methods.
+That’s why the Company continues to identify and encourage suppliers to use cage-free environments for their hens.
+For 2023, approximately 81% of shell egg purchases are from cage-free suppliers.
+This does not include liquid, frozen or ingredient eggs.

-• 100% target for certified sustainable seafood by 2025: The Company has made strong progress to purchase all seafood from certified sustainable sources.
-More than half of our worldwide seafood purchases was certified by a recognized certification authority, such as the Marine Stewardship Council (MSC), the Aquaculture Stewardship Council (ASC), the Best Aquaculture Practices (BAP), or the Global Aquaculture Alliance (GAA), in 2019.
+• 100% target for certified sustainable seafood globally by 2025: The Company has made strong progress to purchase all seafood from certified sustainable sources.
+In 2023, approximately 75% of our worldwide seafood purchases was certified by a recognized certification authority, such as the Marine Stewardship Council (MSC), the Aquaculture Stewardship Council (ASC), the Best Aquaculture Practices (BAP) or the Global Aquaculture Alliance (GAA).

 In instances where supply chain insufficiencies, uncertainties or constraints impact our ability to meet these targets, we will modify as necessary and share this information accordingly.